 Zachary is the the GIS Analyst and Developer for the Kennewick Irrigation District in Southeastern Washington state.
 His main responsibilities include the administration and management of the district’s enterprise geodatabases, development of GIS web mapping applications and production of geospatial data and maps for various land and water resource uses.
 He is also currently pursuing his Masters of Geographic Information Sciences from Kent State University with a concentration in Environmental GIS.

-Zachary is the Environmental Coordinator for the Viejas Band of Kumeyaay Indians in San Diego County, California.
+Prior to his GIS position in Washington and after graduating from CSU, Zachary was an Environmental Coordinator for the Viejas Band of Kumeyaay Indians in San Diego County, California.
 He is responsible for leading the efforts for tribal compliance with various federal regulations, like the EPA Clean Water Act and Clean Air Act, as well as pursuing many different projects in natural resource management that the tribe may be interested in.

 What are you up to now in your job?
 Any noteworthy projects to discuss?

 I am currently working on migrating our organization’s data into a more streamlined database model designed specifically for irrigation utilities.
 This involves a lot of automation of geoprocessing workflows and maintenance tasks within the ArcGIS Enterprise ecosystem.